thosgood/this-weeks-finds/markdown/101-151/week112.md

 Let me conclude with a few technical comments about how Chern-Simons theory shows up here.
-For a long time I've been studying the "ladder of dimensions" relating field theories in dimensions 2, 3, and 4, in part because this gives some clues as to how n-categories are related to topological quantum field theory, and in part because it relates quantum gravity in spacetime dimension 4, which is mysterious, to Chern-Simons theory in spacetime dimension 3, which is well-understood.
+For a long time I've been studying the "ladder of dimensions" relating field theories in dimensions 2, 3, and 4, in part because this gives some clues as to how $n$-categories are related to topological quantum field theory, and in part because it relates quantum gravity in spacetime dimension 4, which is mysterious, to Chern-Simons theory in spacetime dimension 3, which is well-understood.
 It's neat